Wasserstein Spatial Depth: Numerical simulations

 \end{itemize}

-For each case, we repeat similar experiments for $20$ times.
-The experimental procedure is as follows: draw the data array $\boldsymbol{X}$ according to Case 1 or Case 2; compute their empirical WSD according to \eqref{empirical_WSD_1}; detect the outlier distributions whose empirical WSDs are smaller than the $1\%$ quantile of all the empirical WSDs.
-In each of these $20$ repetitions, all the outlier distributions can be detected for both Case 1 and Case 2.
-Figure \ref{outlier} shows the result of one experiment, where the black and orange dots represent distributions from ${\bf P}$ and the outlier distributions, respectively.
+For each case, we repeat the same experiment for $200$ times.
+In each replica: we draw the data array $\mathbf{X}$ according to Case 1 or Case 2; compute their empirical WSD according to \eqref{empirical_WSD_1}; detect the outlier distributions whose empirical WSDs are smaller than the $1\%$ quantile of all the empirical WSDs.
+As shown in Table \ref{tab:outlier}, each outlier distribution in fact has abnormally small WSD values (compared to the population) in all $200$ replicas of the experiment.
+There are gaps between the maxima of the WSDs of the outliers and the minima of the WSDs of the population.
+Therefore, the outlier distributions can be easily separated from the population based on the magnitude of WSD.
+Figure \ref{outlier_fig} shows the result of one randomly chosen experiment.